The Science of tDCS

 Experimental use

-The field of tDCS is rapidly expanding, with the number of peer-reviewed papers increasing from just a few a year two decades ago, to almost 1000 annually in recent years.
-While some areas of research are still in the early stages of research, we remain dedicated to supporting alternative protocols and uses.
+The field of tDCS is rapidly expanding, with the number of peer-reviewed papers increasing from just a few publication each year, to more than 1000 peer-reviewed publication each year.
+All in the span of just 20 years.
+While some areas of research are still in their early stages, we remain dedicated to supporting alternative protocols and uses.

 What can the PlatoWork headset do?